shraddhaHS/RegisterKaroTask/README.md

 # RegisterKaro Task

 This project is a React-based web application built using *React, **Vite, and **TailwindCSS*.
-The goal of the project is to create a clean, user-friendly interface for exploring the services offered by RegisterKaro.in.
 The application features dynamic service cards, responsive grid layouts, and a visually appealing design.

 ## Table of Contents